IgniteUI/igniteui-docfx/en/components/switch.md

 #### Switch properties

 Let's enhance the code above by binding the switch properties to some data.
-Say, we have an array of setting objects, each having two properties: name and state.
-You can bind the switch component [`checked`]({environment:angularApiUrl}/classes/igxswitchcomponent.html#checked) property to the underlying setting object state property.
+Say, we have an array of settings objects, each having two properties - `name` and `state`.
+You can bind the switch component [`checked`]({environment:angularApiUrl}/classes/igxswitchcomponent.html#checked) property to the underlying object state property.
 Analogically, you can bind the value property to name.

 ```typescript
 // toggle.component.ts